 TUNE: Press this knob lightly so it extends.
 Turn it to choose radio stations.
 Push the knob back into its stored position when you're not using it.

-SEEK: Press the right or left arrow to go to the next higher or lower station and stay there.
+SEEK: Press the right or left arrow to go to the next higher or lower station.
 The sound will mute while seeking.